status-im/nimbus-eth1/nimbus/README.md

     - mac os, windows, and linux

     ]$ make nimbus
-## colaborate
+## collaborate
-We welcome contributions to Nimbus!
-Please adhere to the following guidelines:

-- Use the [Status Nim style guide](https://status-im.github.io/nim-style-guide/) to maintain code consistency.
+- Use [Status Nim style guide](https://status-im.github.io/nim-style-guide/) to maintain code consistency.
-- Format your code using the [Nim Pretty Printer (nph)](https://github.com/nim-lang/nimpretty) to ensure consistency across the codebase.
+- Format your code using the [Nim Pretty Printer (nph)](https://github.com/arnetheduck/nph) to ensure consistency across the codebase.
 Run it as part of your pull request process.
 ## License

 Licensed and distributed under either of